 We wanted to conquer this challenge.
-We listened to tips from other travelers, chose the dry season to drive it and extensively stocked up on fuel, food, and water.
-The first 100 kms were easy enough; there were still communities and the asphalt and bridges were in reasonable shape.
+We listened to tips from other travelers, chose the dry season to drive the BR319 and extensively stocked up on fuel, food, and water.
+The first 100 kilometers were easy enough as there were still communities and the asphalt and bridges were in reasonable shape.

 Traveling Slowly or Slow Travel?

-The rocking motion of the car brought me in a meditative state.
+The rocking motion of the Land Cruiser brought me in a meditative state.
 My body moved forward, backward, sideways, my eyes followed green tree after green tree for hours on end with an occasional lizard crossing the shimmering road, or a toucan flying across.
 On the barely two-meter-wide path, some stretches of a yellow line were visible.
 It was hard to believe at one time this line separated a two-lane highway.

-Traveling slowly it was indeed, with days of barely covering 100 kms a day.
+Traveling slowly it was indeed, with days of barely covering 100 kilometers a day.
 But was it slow travel?

-Anxiety Rules the Trip
+Anxiety on the BR319

-The anxiety of getting across in one piece – including the Land Cruiser – had ruled the entire journey.
-We kept this image in our head: another 600 kms to go / another 500 kms to go / another 400 kms to go; how much longer will it take?
-The Land Cruiser was performing excellently, the bridges not bad at all but only one of those two (car or bridge) needed to break down to be in serious trouble.
-And so we pushed on.
+The anxiety of getting to the southern point of the BR319 in one piece – including the Land Cruiser – ruled the entire journey.
+We kept this image in our head: another 600 kilometers to go / another 500 kilometers to go / another 400 kilometers to go.
+We were counting every little distance covered.

 Too Busy with Ourselves

 We were too preoccupied.
 With ourselves.
-With our car.
-I admit, in retrospect, it’s easy to talk.
-The ordeal was in no way as dreadful as we had anticipated.
+With our Land Cruiser.
+I will admit, in retrospect, it’s easy to judge.
+The ordeal of driving the BR319 was in no way as dreadful as we had anticipated.
 Nevertheless, we missed out on connecting with life in and around this uninhabited part of the Amazon.

 And so, yes, we traveled the BR319 slowly but it was no slow travel.
 We can tick BR319 off our list of legendary roads but haven’t really gotten to know it.